palinkas-jo-reggelt/hMailServer_2FA/README.md

  hMailServer using MySQL

 # Recommended
+ Twilio SMS
  Gammu SMS

 # Instructions
- Rename config.php.dist to config.php and fill out the variables
+ Rename config.dist.php to config.php and fill out the variables
  Fill out the mobile numbers and/or alternate email addresses in admin.php
  Let your users know the url for changing their password